tpximpact/mhclg-oruk/content/adopt/use-cases/automated-checks-to-improve-data-quality/page.md

 # Automated checks to improve data quality

-Use automated checks to keep your data accurate, up-to-date, and consistent, reducing errors and saving you time and money.
+Keep your data accurate, up-to-date, and consistent, reducing errors and saving you time and money.